Home Mac M3 iMac vs. M1 iMac: Should you upgrade?

 Apple’s new M3 chip is built on TSMC’s 3nm architecture and features 25 billion transistors.
 It has a new 8-core CPU, with four performance and four efficiency cores, that deliver up to 35 percent faster performance than M1.

-M3 Chipste Specifications 800x400 1
+M3 chipste specifications 800x400 1

 Besides a faster CPU, the M3 also features a new 10-core GPU that is based on a newer architecture that enables Dynamic Caching, which allows the Mac to allocate more memory to the GPU depending on the tasks being performed.